kaffeed/ur-to-voi/README.md

-# This project is devoted to [thoughtkettle](https://github.com/thoughtkettle)
+# This project is devoted to [Sanja Bonic](https://github.com/sanjabonic).

-Bring it on
+She apparently believes, it's okay to use the prefix "ur" when, in fact, it's not.
+So whatever, here's an extension that corrects this habit on the interweb.